Lonquex (Lipegfilgrastim)

 What If You Miss a Dose?

-If you miss your scheduled dose, contact your doctor, nurse, or pharmacist as soon as possible.
-Do not take a double dose to make up for the missed dose.
+If you miss a scheduled dose of Lonquex, contact your doctor, nurse, or pharmacist as soon as possible.
+Do not take a double dose to make up for the missed one.

 Side Effects